dstein64/k-means-quantization-js/README.md

 k-means Image Color Quantization
 ================================

-*k-means Image Color Quantization* is a webpage that can apply color quantization to images using k-means clustering.
+*k-means Image Color Quantization* is a web page that can apply color quantization to images using k-means clustering.

 The code runs fully in the browser.
 That is, there are no server-side calls